Elizabeth Oda headshot

 Hi, I'm Elizabeth!

-AI-focused Technical Product Manager in Tokyo, Japan bridging product, research, and community.
+AI-focused Technical Project Manager in Tokyo, Japan bridging product, research, and community.
 I bring a rigorous experimental and systems mindset from molecular biology and agricultural science to build first-of-their-kind AI products and programs.

 Product leadership Scientific ML AI × Gender Community building